kansas patriot guard, kansas patriot guard, kansas patriot guard

 You can buy the small flags locally at motorcycle accessory shops.
 If you want a standard flagpole, you can buy 5-foot fiberglass poles at Lowes or Home Depot.

-Following is a web site that sells standard poles and telescoping poles, and flags.
+Following is a web site that sells standard poles and telescoping poles and flags.
+If the site is unavailable, use a search engine and search for "hide-a-pole flag pole" or "flagpoletogo".